jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I hope your optimism may be right, my darling."

 "I will make it right," she cried defiantly, not of him but fate; "and as for friends, whom do I want but you?
-Don't you suppose I could have had scores of bridemaids?&mdash;girls who would have called you 'too sweet for anything,' and considered it 'so romantic to have one's only brother'"&mdash;her eyes filled, but she shook off the tears and went on merrily.
+Don't you suppose I could have had scores of bridemaids?&mdash;girls who would have called you 'too sweet for anything,' and considered it 'so romantic to have one's only brother'&rdquo;&mdash;her eyes filled, but she shook off the tears and went on merrily.
 "No, sir, I don't repent as yet, and don't mean to; but, if ever I *should*, I am very much afraid that you will be *certain to find it out*."

 <center>~ ~ ~</center>